princeton-nlp/MultilingualAnalysis/README.md

 1. [Link to fine-tuning and analysis](https://wandb.ai/ameet-1997/multilingual_synthetic_downstream?workspace=user-ameet-1997)

 ## Citation <a name="wb"></a>
-If you found this paper useful, consider citing using the following:
+Please consider citing if you used our paper in your work!

 ```
 To be updated soon!